 How much you charge for your home daycare fees depends on many factors.
 People ask me all the time about home daycare prices and how to set them.
 Here are some things to consider when running a home daycare and setting prices.

-Many people feel school age kids should be less expensive, but they use far more supplies and eat far more food in general than younger kids.
+Many people feel school-age kids should be less expensive, but they use far more supplies and eat far more food in general than younger kids.
 In addition, they don’t take naps, so you actively watch them more hours a day.
 They also put a lot more wear and tear on your home and equipment than younger children.

 Babies take a lot more time than kids over two, so consider that when making your rates.
 For 20 years I kept ages birth through 12.
 Over the past few years, I’ve stopped keeping infants as they are so much harder on your body and I’m not 24 anymore.
 There are also more risks with infants as well.